Hilmir Rafn Mikaelsson: Loan to Tromsø

 On 11 January 2023, Hilmir Rafn officially joined Norwegian side Tromsø IL on loan until the end of the year.

 He made his debut for the club on 12 March, starting the NM Cupen fourth round match against Start, which ended in a 5–6 win after penalties for his side.
 One week later, on 19 March, he scored his first goal in the cup's quarter-final match against Lillestrøm, which ended in a 2–3 loss after extra time.

 Loan to Kristiansund

 On 12 February 2024, Hilmir Rafn joined fellow Eliteserien club Kristiansund on loan for the 2024 season.

 Viking

 On 10 January 2025, Hilmir Rafn signed a four-year contract with Eliteserien club Viking.
+He made 12 appearances and scored two goals as Viking won the 2025 Eliteserien.

+Sigma Olomouc

+On 18 June 2025, Hilmir Rafn signed a multi-year contract with Czech First League club Sigma Olomouc.

 International career

 Hilmir Rafn has represented Iceland at various youth levels, having played for the under-19 and under-21 national teams.

 In June 2023, he was included in the Icelandic squad that took part in the 2023 UEFA European Under-19 Championship.